jichu4n/palm-sync/docs/connecting-palm-os-devices.md

 ### WSL

-You can forward the relevant USB device (either the Palm device or the serial-to-USB adapter) to the Linux distribution inside WSL, then run `palm-sync` just like on regular Linux.
+You can forward the relevant USB device (either the Palm device or the serial-to-USB adapter) to a Linux distribution inside WSL, then run `palm-sync` just like on regular Linux.

 - See [Microsoft documentation](https://learn.microsoft.com/en-us/windows/wsl/connect-usb) for detailed instructions on forwarding USB devices to WSL.
 - See the [Linux section below](#linux) for instructions on setting up `palm-sync` on Linux.

-Caveat: Since WSL does not support forwarding actual serial ports, you will need to use a USB-to-serial adapter if you want to use WSL.
+Caveat: WSL does not support forwarding actual serial ports.
+So if you want to use WSL with a Palm device that has a serial cradle / cable, you will need to use a USB-to-serial adapter.

 ## macOS

-`palm-sync` should work on macOS 10.15 Catalina and later, running on either Intel or Apple Silicon.
+`palm-sync` should work on macOS 10.15 Catalina and later, and on both Intel and Apple Silicon.

-- **Node.js**: Official build of Node.js, installed from the Node.js website or via Homebrew.
+- **Node.js**: Official build of Node.js 18.x or higher, installed from the Node.js website or via Homebrew.
 - **Browser**: Tested in Google Chrome.
 Will likely work in other Chromium-based browsers as long as WebUSB and / or Web Serial APIs are available.

 ### Serial

-Use `ls /dev/tty.*` to identify the device corresponding to the serial port or serial-to-USB adapter.
-The device should look something like `/dev/tty.usbserial-XXXX`.
+Use `ls /dev/tty.*` to identify the device corresponding to your serial-to-USB adapter.
+The device will typically look something like `/dev/tty.usbserial-XXXX`.

 ### USB